What do I need to bring?

 Unfortunately, one of the side effects of many kinds of cancers is seizures.
 This is not common issue for young adults impacted by Multiple Sclerosis.
 Regardless, whether you have had a primary cancer of the brain, metastatic disease, or a prior diagnosis of seizures, we understand the limits this often places on life.
 If you have ever had a seizure or have been diagnosed with a seizure disorder or taken seizure medication, we’d still like to welcome you to apply to First Descents.

 We have a policy in place to accommodate participants with certain kinds of seizures.
 While participating in outdoor sports can be more risky when you have a seizure disorder, we encourage you to discuss with your physician to see if they feel you are medically cleared for participation.
 Generally, participants who have experienced seizures will be placed at a rock climbing program, where our team will be able to ensure safety and control more easily, with one-on-one support.
 First Descents makes every effort to minimize the risks and provide a safe and rewarding camp experience.
 We will happily answer specific questions that either you or your provider may have.

 What if I am taking a blood thinner?

-First Descents generally doesn’t accept applicants who will be taking anticoagulation therapy during their camp experience.
-Several options are available for participants who are on short‐term anticoagulation therapy and these include delaying camp until the anticoagulation therapy is ended, or stopping anticoagulation therapy prior to camp participation.
+First Descents generally doesn’t accept applicants who will be taking anticoagulation therapy during their program experience.
+Several options are available for participants who are on short‐term anticoagulation therapy and these include delaying attending a program until the anticoagulation therapy is ended, or stopping anticoagulation therapy prior to program participation.
 Such decisions regarding anticoagulation therapy duration should be made between the participant and their provider.
-In some circumstances, however, participants on long‐term therapy may be accepted at a particular camp if released by their personal physician, and also approved by the First Descents Medical Director and any attending camp medical personnel.
-Please contact us if you have specific questions.
+In some circumstances, however, participants on long‐term therapy may be accepted at a particular program if released by their personal physician, and also approved by